GETYCOMFORSURE/vae_gan_mnist/results.md

 - Takeaway: VAE's stability is structural (cooperative, single objective); GAN's instability is also structural (adversarial, dual objective) — not a sign either network failed, just an inherent property of each architecture.

-**Latent space**: [your sentence above]

-**GAN's advantage**: sharper, more realistic-looking outputs at the pixel level.
-**GAN's cost**: unstable training (two competing losses vs one), no structured latent space, harder to debug when something goes wrong (loss numbers alone don't tell you if it's working — must eyeball samples).